spierala/mini-rx-store/docs/docs/fs-config.md

 The `destroy` method does two things:

-- clean up all internal Observable subscriptions (e.g. from Effects)
+- clean up all internal Observable subscriptions (e.g. from effects)
 - remove the corresponding feature state from the global state object

 ### Destroy in Svelte